nate3601/AnimalShelterApp/README.md

 ## Phase 4: Task 2
 I decided to test and implement one of my classes so that it is robust.
-The class that I chose to make robust was the AnimalShelter.java class, specifically its methods registerAnimal() and adoptAnimal(), because these are the only ones that have a requires clause.
+The class I chose to make robust was the AnimalShelter.java class, specifically its methods registerAnimal() and adoptAnimal(), because these are the only ones that have a requires clause.

+## Phase 4: Task 3
+I believe there is a large amount of refactoring that can be done, based on my UML diagram.
+There is a high degree of coupling, specifically with the SelectAnimalPanel and its sub-panels (AnimalPanel, LogMedicationPanel, ShowCharacteristicsPanel, and AdoptPanel).
+This was necessary due to the construction of the CardLayout used for switching between windows, as I needed separate classes for each panel that are related through association rather than extension/implementation in order to deal with the collection of cards.
+However, if I found another window-switching-based that did not require me to pass in the same card collection to each panel, I could reduce the coupling in the system by allowing the sub-panels of SelectAnimalPanel to simply extend it, which would make it so they no longer have ot keep track of their own AnimalPanel and AnimalShelterApp.